freifeld/cpabDiffeo/README.md

 # To enable  improting of the "cpab" package which is inside ~/cpabDiffeo
 export PYTHONPATH=$PYTHONPATH:$~/cpabDiffeo/
 ```
-That's it.
-You should be good to go.

 ## How to run the code
-For now, these are just quick demos that show synthesis in 1d, 2d, or 3d and have several possible configurations that the user can modify.
+We provide quick demos that show synthesis in 1d, 2d, or 3d and have several possible configurations that the user can modify.
 To run the demos, first neviagate into the cpab directory.
 Then:
 ```
 python cpa1d/TransformWrapper_example.py  # 1d
 python cpa2d/TransformWrapper_example.py  # 2d